systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 Often referred to as ["syntax highlighting,"] language-specific keywords, tokens, and variables are visually differentiated
-    using various typographic styles, like color, weight, and emphasis.
+    using various typographic styles, like colour, weight, and emphasis.
 Today, syntax highlighting is the norm for code presentation in the code editor,
     and on the web.